prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part1.md

 You can select between the two predefined topics or define your own topic:

-### 1. Network for Children with Disabilities
+### 1. Tutoring Network

-Families with **children with disabilities** often struggle to **find extra-curricular activities** that are appropriate for their child's special needs.
-Programs are few and far between, poorly advertised and therefore difficult to find, and often end up getting cancelled due to inadequate registration.
+**Students** often need help with their assignments, or to improve their second language.
+There are many applications and websites available, but they want to use a safe and reliable source of tutoring options to choose from.

 **You will work on designing an app where these activities can be posted and searched.**